Forum Guidelines

 Provide enough information

-- Different people use Zotero in different ways.
-Not everybody will share your priorities, it's possible that you're the only person experiencing a particular problem, or maybe you just didn't discover the best way to solve a task.
-Avoid generalizing statements like “it is obvious that without this feature, Zotero is useless for anybody”.
+• Keep an open mind.
+Different people use Zotero in different ways.
+Not everybody shares your priorities, sometimes you're the only person experiencing a particular problem, or maybe you just didn't discover the best way to perform a task.
+Avoid generalizing statements like “it's obvious that without this feature, Zotero is useless for anybody”.

 Be patient